betoule/cosmologix/doc/validation_paper.md

 ![Comparison between the relatively slow numerical evaluation of integral $I(\bar m)$ and its fast interpolant.
 The top pannel shows the two evaluation of the function and the relative difference between the two is displayed in the bottom pannel.
 Vertical dotted lines display the switch between the analytical expansions and the Newton interpolant.\label{fig:densityinterpolation}](density_interpolation.pdf)

 Our parametrisation of the density of neutrinos follows the common current practice to provide the value of the effective number $N_\text{eff}$ and the sum of neutrinos masses as $m_\nu$ ($0.06$ eV by default).
 For the computation, the entire mass is affected to one massive specie and the two others are kept massless.
-The code itself preforms the actual computation for the three species so that this convention can be easily changed.
+The code itself performs the actual computation for the three species so that this convention can be easily changed.

 ### Parameterization summary
 To summarize, the energy content and age of the Universe are parameterized in the code using the following minimal set of parameters, given along their default value as a python dictionnary: